thomas-maeder/popeye/readme-macos.txt

-To install on MacOS (tested on an M2 Macbook Pro in 2023 under MacOS Monerey):
+To install on MacOS (tested on an M2 Macbook Pro in 2025 under MacOS Sonoma):

 1. Popeye's build system requires an up-to-date `clang`, `ld` etc. which are not provided by Apple by default.